 Several ports, and…Bluetooth?

 LG packs the back panel of the 38UC99 with a plethora of ports.
-There’s two HDMI 2.0 and a single DisplayPort 1.2 for video inputs,
+There’s two HDMI 2.0 and a single DisplayPort 1.2 for video inputs, alongside two USB-A ports and a USB-C port for data transfer, or charging portable devices like laptops and smartphones.

 In addition, this screen has Bluetooth for pass-through audio from the system.
 With USB Bluetooth adapters as cheap as they are, this perk isn’t all that important, but it’s a nice touch for anyone with external speakers or wireless headphones.